 Preventing Dry Eyes

-Dry eye disease won’t have a permanent effect on your vision, but there is no reason to endure dry, itchy and uncomfortable eyes, especially since there are so many treatment options to increase moisture and comfort.
-It’s also important to realize that this is a chronic disease that needs consistent treatment.
-Your West Linn eye doctor will work with you to create a long term strategy to keep your eyes as comfortable as possible.
+Dry eye disease is a chronic and often frustrating condition but there is no reason to endure dry, itchy and uncomfortable eyes, especially since there are so many treatment options to increase moisture and comfort.
+It’s also important to realize that because this is a chronic disease that needs consistent treatment.
+At Modern Eyez we have brought in some of the latest technology to treat dry eyes.
+Dr. Munoz will work with you to create a long term strategy to keep your eyes as comfortable as possible.